Michigan: 19th century

-20th and 21st centuries
+20th–21st centuries

 Michigan's economy underwent a transformation at the turn of the 20th century.
 Many individuals, including Ransom E. Olds, John and Horace Dodge, Henry Leland, David Dunbar Buick, Henry Joy, Charles King, and Henry Ford, provided the concentration of engineering know-how and technological enthusiasm to develop the automotive industry.
 Ford's development of the moving assembly line in Highland Park marked a new era in transportation.
 Like the steamship and railroad, mass production of automobiles was a far-reaching development.
 More than the forms of public transportation, the affordable automobile transformed private life.
 Automobile production became the major industry of Detroit and Michigan, and permanently altered the socioeconomic life of the United States and much of the world.

 With the growth, the auto industry created jobs in Detroit that attracted immigrants from Europe and migrants from across the United States, including both blacks and whites from the rural South.
-By 1920, Detroit was the fourth-largest city in the US.
+By 1920, Detroit was the fourth-largest city in the U.S..
 Residential housing was in short supply, and it took years for the market to catch up with the population boom.
 By the 1930s, so many immigrants had arrived that more than 30 languages were spoken in the public schools, and ethnic communities celebrated in annual heritage festivals.
 Over the years immigrants and migrants contributed greatly to Detroit's diverse urban culture, including popular music trends.
 The influential Motown Sound of the 1960s was led by a variety of individual singers and groups.

-Grand Rapids, the second-largest city in Michigan, is also an important center of manufacturing.
+Grand Rapids, the second-largest city in Michigan, also became an important center of manufacturing.
 Since 1838, the city has been noted for its furniture industry.
 In the 21st century, it is home to five of the world's leading office furniture companies.
 Grand Rapids is home to a number of major companies including Steelcase, Amway, and Meijer.
 Grand Rapids is also an important center for GE Aviation Systems.

 Michigan held its first United States presidential primary election in 1910.
 With its rapid growth in industry, it was an important center of industry-wide union organizing, such as the rise of the United Auto Workers.